-Through various field exercises and staff exchange between the authorities in partner countries, the project has been able to build a platform for both formal and informal information and knowledge exchange and lowered the boundaries for co-
+Through various field exercises and staff exchange between the authorities in partner countries, the project has been able to build a platform for both formal and informal information and knowledge exchange and lowered the boundaries for cooperation between the authorities of respective countries.
+The expectations of positive impact of this kind of events will remain in the future and it is seen important to ensure the possibilities for future staff exchange and different forms of informal communication as well.